nodepa/seedlingo/docs/architecture/architecture.md

 `Content.getWord()` fetches one specified word object from the `wordListSpec`.

-`Content.LessonsMeta` holds a generated collection of objects necessary to populate the home page menu of lessons, and also used for basic review of all new words in a lesson.
+`Content.UnitsMeta` holds a generated collection of objects necessary to populate the home page menu of units, and also used for basic review of all new words in a unit.

-`Content.LessonSpecs` extracts all the .json-files specified as `lessonSpecFile` in ContentSpec.json.
+`Content.UnitSpecs` extracts all the .json-files specified as `unitSpecFile` in ContentSpec.json.

 `Content.getAudioPath()` returns an audio object that can be inlined in the html as an audio element's src.